lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.

+# Vocabulary

+* ES End System: Node connected to the LPWAN.
+ES may implement SCHC

+* LA LPWAN Application: Application sending/consuming data to/from the End System.

+* LC LPWAN Compressor: Process in the network compression/decompressing data.
+LC implement SCHC

 # Static Context Header Compression